StathisDi/memristor_MIMO/RTL_FLI/README.md

 You do not need to edit the file to set these constants, alternatively you can set the values in your OS before the compilation process.

+#### Programming the crossbar

+The VHDL currently is using integer as inputs.
+The python corssbar simulator currently accepts inputs (real) from -1 to 1.
+The mapping in this version is done by directly normalizing the values to -1 to 1.
+This mapping can be changed by altering the mapping functions in the `util.h` file.

 # LICENSE

 MIT License